w3f/polkadot-wiki/docs/build-parachains-rococo.md

 Note that for `--port` and `--ws-port` you need to set to different values than your validator nodes.
-Also take note that for creating more parachains, you'd need to change the value of the `--parachain-id`, and it is not required that the parachain id in this case be `200`, it can be whatever id you'd like that to be.
+Also take note that for creating more parachains, you'd need to change the value of the `--parachain-id`, and it is not required that the parachain ID in this case be `200`, it can be whatever id you'd like that to be.
 The `<Alice port>` should also be replaced with alice's port number created.